 10) Credit Suisse Real Returns

 8-10 week paid employment program beginning March 31, 2014.
-Applications due January 20, 2014.
 Participants work on a short-term assignment with clearly defined objectives and measureable goals in one of the Credit Suisse business areas in New York.
 Projects are assigned based on expertise, interests and skill set.

-11) Daily Grommet, Lexington, MA: Executive in Residence Program
+11) The Grommet (formerly Daily Grommet), Lexington, MA: Executive in Residence Program

 Four- to six-month internships that may or may not lead to permanent employment.
 Stipend.
-Began 2009, ongoing.
+Ran 2009-2013.
+Less active now.

 12) Ernst & Young, London, England: Back to Practice

 One-day updating and networking program, plus ongoing recruiting.
 Ran in 2008.